krm42x/fantasy_draft/README.md

 Draft platform for fantasy football league

-http://whvnrv.org/draft/draft.html (not the FINAL copy there, download the .swf for final)
+Download the .swf for the app